kshitijkota/Real-time-honeypot-data-collection/README.md

-# Real-time Honeypot Data Collection & DBMS Dashboard
+# Real-time Honeypot Data Collection

 A comprehensive honeypot system that collects SSH/Telnet attack data using [Cowrie](https://github.com/cowrie/cowrie), stores it in MySQL, and visualizes it through an interactive web dashboard with role-based access control.